 If using a dry feeding system, it is recommended to make sure feed is available 24 hours a day.
 The exception from this is in farms which can benefit from lowering the daily feed intake a bit, in this case, it is recommended to use a night break in feeding.

 To support a continuously high feed intake, access is important.
-This includes having enough feeding space for each pig as well as installing the feeders with easy access without encouraging feed waste.
+This includes having enough feeding space for each pig as well as installing feeders with easy access without encouraging feed waste.

 Ensure correct adjustment of the feeders where fresh feed is flowing continuously 24 hours a day.
 Empty feeders will decrease feed intake and can create behavioural issues among the pigs.
-Overloaded feeders with spilling to the floor, can besides being a waste of money also reduce appetite and lead to a low daily gain.
+Overloaded feeders spilling to the floor, can besides being a waste of money also reduce appetite and lead to a low daily gain.